 Chase Sapphire Reserve

-The Chase Sapphire Reserve® earns 3 Ultimate Rewards points on all dining purchases around the globe.
+The Chase Sapphire Reserve® earns 3x Ultimate Rewards points on all dining purchases around the globe.
 Other premium benefits include an annual $300 travel credit, Priority Pass lounge membership, and a fee credit for Global Entry or TSA PreCheck.
 The Chase Sapphire Reserve also earns 3x points on travel immediately after earning your $300 travel credit.
-All other purchases earn 1 point per $1 spent.
+Gas station and grocery store purchases will also count towards earning the annual $300 travel credit, through December 31, 2021.

 Your points are worth 1.5 cents each when booking award travel on the Chase travel portal.
 You can also transfer them at a 1:1 ratio to airlines and hotels including United, Southwest, British Airways, Emirates, and Singapore Airlines.
 There are no foreign transaction fees either, making this one of the best credit cards for international travel.